-Weight loss surgery is still seen as elective surgery by some insurance companies.
+Weight loss surgery is seen as an elective surgery by insurance companies.
 Each insurance policy is different and you should check with your company to see if it has elected to provide coverage for bariatric surgery before you schedule an appointment with a surgeon.
 If you do have coverage, our staff will help you provide the proper documentation to receive approval for surgery.

 9. Am I prepared for the emotional changes that could occur after surgery?

 The period after weight loss surgery is a time of radical change for you and your body.
 You will be adjusting to your new diet, exercising, and learning what works and what doesn't.
 You may experience euphoria, excitement, joy, frustration, sadness, anxiety, anger, disappointment, and even a sense of loss about what used to be a major part of your life.
 You will need to find a new outlet for stress and a way to find comfort in something other than in food.
 You may find it difficult to be in social situations that revolve around eating.
 You may experience changes in relationships with family and friends.
 Weight loss surgery is not a fix for your everyday problems with your spouse, friends, family, employment or social life.
 This surgery will allow you to begin to gain control over one aspect in your life: your weight.